-- 1. 4-H members may make only one entry in this division. - 2.
-EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
+- 2. EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS.
 It is illegal to possess threatened or endangered wildlife, or the feathers, nests or eggs of non-game birds.
 Game birds and game animals taken legally during an open season may be used.
 The use of live wild animals in educational exhibits is prohibited. - 3.
 Name, county or district, age and year in project should be in a prominent location on the exhibit. - 4.
 KSRE, 4-H Youth Development and the Osage County Fairboards are not responsible for damage during the exhibition period. - 4.
 Notebooks and Educational Displays will be judged on the following points: Is the main idea specific?
 Is the idea presented clearly, simply, forcefully?
 Does the exhibit give the observer additional facts in a clear, concise, informative way?
 Is the subject matter an effective showcase?
-Correct letter size, pleasing color combination, appropriate symbols and models.
+Mechanical Power5 Correct letter size, pleasing color combination, appropriate symbols and models.
 How much knowledge was gained by exhibitor?
 Enthusiasm shown.
 Educational Value.
 25 Knowledge shared.
 NOTE: Credit all citations, websites, or other resources used in creating your exhibit.
-5. Posters will be judged on the following points: Organization.20 Class 3900 Notebook - contents pertain to some phase, results , story, or information about the wildlife project.
-Promotional Poster - Must be related to something learned in the wildlife project.
-(Poster board or Class 3901 foam board no larger than 22" X 28").
+5. Posters will be judged on the following points: Class 3900 Notebook - contents pertain to some phase, results ,story, or information about the wildlife project.
+Class 3901 Promotional Poster - Must be related to something learned in the wildlife project.
+(Poster board or foam board no larger than 22" X 28").
 Class 3902 Educational Display - Must be directly related to the wildlife project.
 Maximum tri-fold size 3' X 4'.
 Class 3903 Taxidermy/Tanning Exhibit.
 Should include an attachment that shows the work in progress through photos with captions or a detailed journaling of the process.
-KSRE, 4-H or the Fairs are not responsible for damage during exhibition.
+KSRE, 4-H or the Fairs are not responsible for damage